Church architecture: The Reformation and its influence on church architecture

 In the early 16th century, the Reformation brought a period of radical change to church design.
 On Christmas Day 1521, Andreas Karlstadt performed the first reformed communion service.
 In early January 1522, the Wittenberg city council authorized the removal of imagery from churches and affirmed the changes introduced by Karlstadt on Christmas.
 According to the ideals of the Protestant Reformation, the spoken word, the sermon, should be central act in the church service.
-This implied that the pulpit became the focal point of the church interior and that churches should be designed to allow all to hear and see the minister.
-Pulpits had always been a feature of Western churches.
+Pulpits have always been a feature of Western churches.
+However, above the high altar of Catholic churches, images or relics of saints are usually found.
+The veneration of saints, however, was pushed back in Protestantism, tolerated at best as a minor matter by the Lutheran Churches and Anglican Churches, but completely eliminated by the Reformed Christians, including all images and statues.
+The new doctrine of the centrality of the word implied that the pulpit became the focal point of the church interior and that churches should be designed to allow all to hear and see the minister.
 The birth of Protestantism led to extensive changes in the way that Christianity was practiced (and hence the design of churches).

 During the Reformation period, there was an emphasis on "full and active participation".
 The focus of Protestant churches was on the preaching of the Word, rather than a sacerdotal emphasis.
 Holy Communion tables became wood to emphasise that Christ's sacrifice was made once for all and were made more immediate to the congregation to emphasise man's direct access to God through Christ.
-Therefore, catholic churches were redecorated when they became reformed: Paintings and statues of saints were removed and sometimes the altar table was placed in front of the pulpit, as in Strasbourg Cathedral in 1524.
+Therefore, Catholic churches were redecorated when they became reformed: Paintings and statues of saints were removed and sometimes the altar table was placed in front of the pulpit, as in Strasbourg Cathedral in 1524.
 The pews were turned towards the pulpit.
 Wooden galleries were built to allow more worshippers to follow the sermon.

 The first newly built Protestant church was the court chapel of Neuburg Castle in 1543, followed by the court chapel of Hartenfels Castle in Torgau, consecrated by Martin Luther on 5 October 1544.

 Images and statues were sometimes removed in disorderly attacks and unofficial mob actions (in the Netherlands called the Beeldenstorm).
 Medieval churches were stripped of their decorations, such as the Grossmünster in Zürich in 1524, a stance enhanced by the Calvinist reformation, beginning with its main church, St. Pierre Cathedral in Geneva, in 1535.
 At the Peace of Augsburg of 1555, which ended a period of armed conflict between Roman Catholic and Protestant forces within the Holy Roman Empire, the rulers of the German-speaking states and Charles V, the Habsburg Emperor, agreed to accept the principle Cuius regio, eius religio, meaning that the religion of the ruler was to dictate the religion of those ruled.